danchoi/startbrick/README.md

     startbrick

-You can add any of the arguments that you can pass to the `rails s` command.
+You can add any of the flagged arguments that you can pass to the `rails s` command.

 ## Optional .startbrick script